natedey/RINRUS/bin/README.md

 -s SEED       seed fragment(s) (e.g. A:300,A:301,A:302)
 -satom ATOMS  seed atoms (e.g. A:301:C8,A:301:N9,A:302:C1,A:302:N1)
--type TYPE    how to calculate distance from seed ('closest' or 'avg' or 'mass') -max CUTOFF   cut off distance in Å (default: 5)
+-type TYPE    how to calculate distance from seed ('closest' or 'avg' or 'mass') -max CUTOFF   cut off distance in Ã (default: 5)
 -noH          ignore hydrogen atoms (true if flag present) -store        store distances and pdb/seed/noH selections so they can be reanalysed with a new distance type/cutoff value -recut        use stored distances and pdb/seed/noH selections (overwrites any -s/-satom/-type/-noH flags used)